juanpaberon/-DamlFundamentalsCapstone/README.md

 ## I. Overview
 Applicants can fill up applications and interact with the employer to agree with a salary.
 Employees can request vacation and the employer desides to approve the request or not.
 Employer can fire employees.
+- Templates are located in `daml/Employees.daml`
+- Test script are located in `daml/Test.daml`
+- Initialization scripts for test are in `daml/PartiesSetUp.daml`
+- Initialization for navigator is in `daml/Main.daml`

 ## II.
 Workflow